A slipped disc occurs after disc injury. Here is all you need to know about a spinal disc and how a disc gets damaged

 The nucleus pulposus in the center and surrounded by layers of tough annular fiber (Annular Fibrosus).
 The disc sits in between two adjacent spinal vertebrae.
-The disc acts as a shock absorber, and it helps to distribute the force when the spine is in load bearing position.
+The disc acts as a shock absorber, and it helps to distribute the force when the spine is in load-bearing position.
 However, prolonged axial compression (sitting for long periods) can damage the sensitive fibers of a disc: prematurely wearing and tearing the spinal discs.

-NSD Therapy can Reverse (Fix) a Slipped Dis: Even if Your Disc is Damaged.
+NSD Therapy can Reverse (Fix) a Slipped Dis: Even if Your Disc is Damaged

 Unlike other tissues in our body, a spinal disc does not have a direct blood supply.
 So, nutrients must be brought in through the process of imbibition.
 We need to put in the nutrients we need, and at the same time, we need to stop the outflow of nutrients.
-Or decrease activities, and avoid postures that lead to losing of nutrients.
+Or decrease activities, and avoid postures that lead to loss of nutrients.

-However, load bearing activities can expel the nutrients, leading to a nutrient deficiency within a disc.
+However, load-bearing activities can expel the nutrients, leading to a nutrient deficiency within a disc.
 In other words, excessive loading or prolonged sitting can lead to spinal disc starvation and an eventual disc damage.
 And, that is how a disc gets damaged.
 Once damaged, it can slip (herniate, protrude, prolapse or extrude) pushing and pinching on sensitive nerve fibers.